Interlibrary Loan Policy

 Interlibrary loan (ILL) is a service of the Regina Library that supports the educational needs of students, faculty and staff at Rivier University.
 ILL is a free service that borrows items that the Regina Library does not own or have access to.

 Any current Rivier University student, faculty or staff may utilize ILL services with a valid Rivier email address.
 For help with setting up an email account, please contact IT.

 The most frequently borrowed items are journal articles and books.
-Other items include but are not limited to media, Eric Documents and rare materials.
-Dissertations can be borrowed but may be difficult to obtain and are handled on a case by case basis.
+Other items include but are not limited to media, ERIC Documents, dissertations and rare materials.

 ILL cannot provide: